We're an affiliate

 Having established the superiority of loam, let us explain to you why we say so.
 Loam is roughly composed of approximately 60%, 30%, and 10% sand, clay, and silt particles, respectively.

-Good loam soil also contain sufficient humus from the natural cycle of plant and animal matter.
+Good loam soil also contains sufficient humus from the natural cycle of plant and animal matter.
 It will also contain macronutrients like potassium, nitrogen, and phosphates, which are complemented by micronutrients.

 The clay component of loams retains water, which keeps your plants hydrated.
 Silt and humus also retain water on top of providing nutrients vital for agriculture.